 - During the tournament, photos and videos of all matches, players and visitors can be made for promotional purposes.
 Participants and spectators commit themselves to this by means of registration or buying an entrance ticket.
 From the first round to the final, players are obliged to play matches that can be recorded (live) for live stream or television.
 Giving up a match or deliberately losing a match is not possible and in violation of these regulations.
 If this is neglected, the NDB will hold these players responsible for the (financial) consequences and he or she loses the right to receive a trophy and/or prize-money.

-- The championship is supervised by the NDB and decisions and interpretations of the rules are binding (according to the rules of the NDB).
+- The Dutch Open Darts is supervised by the NDB and decisions and interpretations of the rules are binding (according to the rules of the NDB).

 - The organization has the right to change the time-schedule.

-- The championship is played in the knock-out format.
+- The Dutch Open Darts is played in the knock-out format.

 - It’s not allowed to participate in the pairs with a mix-pair.

 - Separate tournaments are organized for paradart players more information can be found here.
 A player can only participate in a tournament or category if this does not affect the circumstances of the game.
+It’s not allowed to participate in the paradarts and in the other categories.
 Darters who fall within the criteria of a paradarter may also choose to participate in the other categories instead of the paradarts tournament.
 They always have to play on a regular dartlanes, without extra space, with oche and a high board and be mobile enough to remove the darts from the board themselves and to play in the regular room.
 Therefore, a wheelchair player cannot participate in the regular tournament.
 Based on this, the organization has the right to refuse a player or to place it in a different category at any time.
 The organization can also oblige players to bring guidance.

 - Before the game starts, every player is allowed to throw nine practice darts on the lane where he or she has to play.